Linx-ESP/auto-compress-roms/README.md

 ## More info
 It could be done so it identifies the console and executes the correct script/conversion by itself ([RetroNAS](https://github.com/danmons/retronas/wiki/ROM-import) does something similar for importing games).
 Nkit is viable via Mono on Linux, but doesn't seem to be widely use today.
 I'll probably not integrated it here.
+[Script-Server](https://github.com/bugy/script-server) and [Unpackrr](https://github.com/Unpackerr/unpackerr) might be useful.